0nix/ggj21/twine/evidence_questioning.md

 "We are here, having detained two citizens of this republic without even a small infraction to their names, because of the mail.
 And we started this process, because of the blasted mail."
 Sergeant Bayer says, in that kind of tone that precedes something terrible.

-"It was good enough for men bigger than you, Bayer!"
+"It was good enough for men bigger than you, Bayer!
+Men better than you!
+Men who do not betray their country!"
 Lieutenant Sessler snarls.
 "It should be good enough for you too!"

 Sergeant Bayer turns around, stroking the handle of his pistol as he did.
 You are taken aback for a few seconds.
 You fully expected him to unfurl it and discharge from the way he wore that crazed face.
 "That is inexcusable, Lieutenant.
 And rest assured I will make a note of this."
 He whispers.

 Lieutenant Sessler scoffs, and breaks out into a mad cackle.
 "And?
 Send me to jail then, for being overzealous!
-For being a stalwart brick of the wall of the protection of this state!
+For being a stalwart brick of the wall of the protection of this state against traitors!
 Go on!
 I dare you!"
-He spits at Bayer's feet.
-"You'll soon find out just how much actual power you have in this organization."

-Sergeant Bayer in one sweeping unholsters his pistol, cuts the cartridge, and trains it directly at Sessler's forehead.
-You jump, and motion towards the door by pure reflex.
-Lieutenant Sessler is surprised and frozen in place, transfixed on the firearm pointing at him.
-"Right here, in my index finger, I have enough power to stop men like you, Sessler."
+He spits at Bayer's face as he finishes his invective.
+Yo expected immediate retaliation for this amount of brazenness.

 The tension in the room could smother a sperm whale.
-Lieutenant Sessler switch rapidly between looking at the nose-end of Sergeant Bayer's Makarov and back at his face.
-His gun, then back at him.
-His gun, then back at him.
-Seconds elongated into decades.

-Slowly, the Lieutenant relaxed his posture and assumed a more submissive demeanor without taking his eyes off the weapon.
-As he did the Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
-"You have rebuffed protocols, guidelines, rulebooks, and laws at every turn.
-It surprises me you have lasted in this organization for any period of time that's not half a day."
-He says.

-Sergeant Bayer lowers his gun, and his gun and sits back on his chair, without breaking eye contact with Sessler who was still standing.
-He stares back, motioning towards his empty chair with a great deal of caution.
-The Sergeant motions at him with the pistol still in his hand, beckoning him to sit.
+Without saying a word, Bayer produces a piece of cloth from one of his breast pockets, and wiped his face.
+All without breaking eye contact from Hassel's sneering face.
+The Sergeant stares his subordinate down, with a scowl that could melt the paint off a car.
+Again, with a silence so sepulchral you swear you could hear people breathing three cells over.

+You can hear a deafening sound thumping in your ears in this mud-like silence.
+It takes you three seconds to conclude that it's your own heart racing.

+The silence continue, and your heartbeat goes louder.

+You can't take this anymore.

+No amount of preparation would have prepared you for this much in-fighting.

+Both of these men could have each other killed.

+Could have you killed.

+And all you have done wrong is your job.

+Your heart, it hurts to even hear it pumping blood frantically.

+Someone, make it stop.
+Please.

+And then, a screech.

-Lieutenant Bayer grips the back rest of his chair and drags it slowly across the room, making that unpleasant screeching sound of steel scraping on concrete.
+Lieutenant Bayer gripped the back rest of his chair and is now dragging it slowly across the room, making that unpleasant screeching sound of steel scraping on concrete.
 He stops and sits away from you and the Sergeant, in the middle of one of the long edges of the table.

-There's a brief moment of silence before someone speaks, and it's Lieutenant Sessler who does it.
+As Sergeant Bayer sits, it's Lieutenant Sessler who finally speaks first.
 "You are assuming, Sergeant, that the book belongs to Nadine Leitzka.
 I think that assumption is incorrect based on the evidence."
 He says with a much slower speed and tone.

 "And?"
-The Sergeant asks, holstering his gun back in his waist.
+The Sergeant asks.
 "What evidence would that be?
-It's clear from Ms. Lietzka's words that it's hers."
+It's clear from Miss Lietzka's words that it's hers."

 "Sergeant, you can't keep ignoring evidence when it doesn't suit you."
 The Lieutenant insists.
 "Hassel has referred to the book's contents before today, he is at least guilty of reading that book."

-"And he is guilty of it and will be processed for it in due time, Lieutenant."
-The Sergeant responds with a nod.
+"And he will be processed for it in due time, Lieutenant."
+The Sergeant responds.
 "That doesn't make him an operative of a subversive group that is a threat to our national security.
-Ms. Leitzka is not blameless either.
+Miss Leitzka is not blameless either.
 She hid that thing, and did not report it to the local constable."

 "Must have been as his direction, Sergeant.
 There's more than one way to skin this cat."
-Lieutenant says, his usual annoyance returning to his breath.
-"Now now, who is making assumptions now?"
+Lieutenant says, his usual annoyance returning to his breath. /n/n "Now now, who is making assumptions now?"
 Sergeant Bayer says as he gesticulates with his hands some sort of dismissive gesture.

 Lieutenant Sessler stretches to get the full dossier, and pulls out sheaves of paper that you recognize.
 This is your handiwork, typewritten accounts of the conversations that Leitzka and Hassel had had for the past four days.
 He waves the transcripts around like it was some kind of big revelation.

-"What I can read, and what we can read for that matter," Sessler says.
-"Is for all her high-flying theatrics and defiant attitude, this woman has not had one original thought and follows Hassel around like a lapdog."
+"What I can surmise, instead of taking any random person at their word," Sessler says.
+"Is that for all her high-flying theatrics and defiant attitude, this woman has not had one original thought and follows Hassel around like a lapdog."

 Sergeant Bayer is visibly taken a back by this statement.
 "Meaning?"
 He asks with genuine curiosity.

-"If she refers to some objects as her book, her pamphlets, I am not one hundred percent of the mind that the material she refers to is the anti-state literature that we are looking for."
+"If she refers to some objects as her book, her pamphlets, I am not one hundred percent of the mind that the material she refers to as hers truly reflects her beliefs.
+I believe this woman has been conned, lied to, misdirected, even swindled.
+We have a monopoly on such practices, Sergeant Bayer.
+This is a subject of manipulation, I am sure of it.
+If they were not the enemy I would congratulate them on a job well done, but we must reclaim the territory that is ours by rights and country."

 Sergeant Bayer slaps his hand against his face, and sighs heavily as he shakes his head.
 "I find that hard to believe, for you and for this woman."
 He hisses.